gwhigs/tweeter/README.rst

 Press the button!

 |Deploy|

+You will need to create an account if you don't have one already.
+Have your Consumer key/secret and Access token/secret from above handy.

 After deploying, you will need to follow up with a few commands using the `Heroku Toolbelt`_: